Maintain Successful Relationships with Caregivers

 But how do you nurture this budding relationship and ensure that it continues to be successful for all parties involved in the future?
 Here are a few pointers to keep in mind:

 Live-in caregiver relationships require some special considerations – and while many families do not require live-in home care services, I mention this one first because it is so important for those that do.
 Give your caregiver as much personal space as possible for their belongings and as a place to relax when they are not actively on duty.

-A separate bedroom and bathroom is ideal if you are lucky enough to not live in the shoe-box Manhattan apartment, but if that is not possible, try to dedicate specific drawers and an area of the apartment that is the caregivers.
+A separate bedroom and bathroom are ideal if you are lucky enough to not live in a studio or one-bedroom apartment.
+But if that is not possible, try to dedicate specific drawers and an area of the apartment that is the caregivers.
 Treat the space you give your live-in caregiver as you would with a roommate – ask for permission if you need to enter it and provide as much privacy as possible.

 Everyone wants the best for their loved ones and a great way to ensure that your caregiver continues to provide best-in-class care is to keep them up to date on all available treatments for your loved one’s diagnoses.
 Home care agencies can of course assist in this function by coordinating on-going training of their caregiving staff.
 But if you have chosen to hire privately, set goals for your caregiver to attend training seminars as part of their semi-annual review.

 Be on the lookout for creative opportunities too – we recently sent one of our senior caregivers to a weekend workshop provided by a local museum on incorporating the arts with Alzheimer’s.
 She came back with information about how we can use artwork to help stimulate our Alzheimer’s clients and we are able to incorporate this into our in-service training programs and accompany some of our clients to galleries.
 Who would have known how much impact Picasso could really have!